Alluxio/alluxio/deploy/vagrant/README.md

     <td>Addresses</td><td>Internal IPs given to each VM.
 The last one is designated as Tachyon master.
 For VirtualBox, the addresses can be arbitrary.
 For AWS, the addresses should be within the same availability zone.
+For OpenStack, since the compute node instances use DHCP, these addresses are not used.
 </td><td>IPv4 address string</td>
 </tr>
 </table>